CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 your own computer, and are common for Linux distributions, macOS and Windows.
 The tools are already installed on the computers in the DPO.

 #.
-Download and install the Anaconda environment
+Install the Anaconda environment
    (https://www.anaconda.com/download/).
 Select the Python 3 version for download.

 #.
-Download and install Git (https://git-scm.com/downloads).
-The
+Install Git (https://git-scm.com/downloads).
+The default installation
-   default installation options are suitable.
+   options are suitable.

 Command line terminal